Digital Technologies

-Information Communication Technology (ICT) program is integrated into all curriculum areas at Montmorency South Primary School and assists students develop technological knowledge, skills and confidence.
+Digital Technologies is integrated into all curriculum areas at Montmorency South Primary School and assists students to develop technological knowledge, skills and confidence.
+Students in Year 1 and 2 have weekly Digital Technologies lessons and the students in Years 3-6 have Digital Technologies for a semester each year.

 Montmorency South Primary School uses the internet and digital technologies as teaching and learning tools.
 We see the Internet and digital technologies as valuable resources but acknowledge they must be used responsibly.

 iPads are utilised across all year levels at Monty South PS.
-In the early years Prep to Yr 2, year level teams share iPad banks for periodic use in class. iPad applications for this cohort of students includes reading apps, Seesaw, Mathletics.
+In the early years Foundation to Yr 2, year level teams share iPad banks for periodic use in class.

 Supporting responsible use of digital technology, we provide cyber safety education for all students.
-In additional to this education, students and parents are required to understand and sign an Internet and Technology Acceptable Use Agreement.
+In additional to this education, students and parents are required to understand and sign an Acceptable Use Agreement.
 Teachers discuss this agreement with students as part of our cyber safety education.
-You can find a copy of this via the below link and at the start of each school year a copy will be sent home.

 eSmart Schools is a program designed to help schools improve cyber safety and reduce cyber bullying and bullying.
 You can find resources here https://www.esmart.org.au